 - case reports and systematic reviews;

-- studies conducted with the same patients;
+- studies that used the same patients;

-- HPV detection by cytology;
+- HPV detection with cytology;

-- studies in which the control tissue was from the same patient of the case group.
+- studies in which the control tissue was from the same patient in the case group.

 A flow chart of the selection process is available in Figure 1.